suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 fo76_ba2_archive_extract_sounds.ps1 [-InstallPath <fallout4_fallout76_installpath>] [-Fallout "Fallout4"|"Fallout76"|"Fallout76PTS"] [-ExtractDir <extract_dir>]

-Open powershell and run .\fo76_ba2_archive_extract_sounds.ps1.
+Open powershell and run .\fo76_ba2_archive_extract_sounds.ps1 -Fallout <FO_game_you_want> -ExtractDir <folder_to_extract>.

-Default, the script will search in the Steam or Bethesda Launcher installation folders.
+Default, the script will search in the Steam installation folders it finds in Windows Registry.
-If you installed FO4 of FO76 in a custom path, use the flag .\fo76_ba2_archive_extract_sounds.ps1 -InstallPath <path>
+If you installed FO4 of FO76 in a custom path, use the flag .\fo76_ba2_archive_extract_sounds.ps1 -InstallPath <path>.
 The script above will search all *.ba2 files, and will start extracting all *.xwm files or *.fuz files automatically.

 Default, the script will target 'Fallout76'.
-If you want Fallout 4, then use the flag .\fo76_ba2_archive_extract_sounds.ps1 -Fallout "Fallout4".
+If you want Fallout 4 or Fallout 76 PTS, then use the flag .\fo76_ba2_archive_extract_sounds.ps1 -Fallout "Fallout4" or .\fo76_ba2_archive_extract_sounds.ps1 -Fallout "Fallout76PTS"

-Default, the script will create a subfolder "extracted_sfx" in the folder where it is ran.
+Default, the script will create a subfolder "extracted_sfx" in the folder from where it is ran.
 If you want to change the extraction path, use the flag .\fo76_ba2_archive_extract_sounds.ps1 -ExtractDir "<full path to folder>"